© Angela Sterling

 PILATES and STRENGTH TRAINING

 Originally designed for PNB dancers and students, PNBConditioning uses the Pilates method to develop core strength and stability, promote long lean muscles, and increase flexibility.
 PD students may sign up for free weekly apparatus sessions on a space-available basis.
-Please speak with Marjorie Thompson about scheduling sessions.
+Please speak with Andrea Abercrombie about scheduling sessions.

 PD women participate in weekly Essential Barre classes; a 50 minute workout that integrates musical rhythms, small props, and ballet barre.